Aesenaliev/DATA-ANALYTICS-PROJECTS/README.md

 MS PowerBI Data Analytics/Science Projects

-Conversions and Marketing Dashboard: This project involves querying and building a bi-annual revenue report for a marketing company and their streamlines of impressions https://github.com/Aesenaliev/MarketingAnalytics
+Conversions and Marketing Dashboard: This project involves querying and building a bi-annual revenue report for a marketing company and their streamlines of impressions. https://github.com/Aesenaliev/MarketingAnalytics